danlyke/indiewebpresentation/presentation.md

-# Introduction to Indie Web Camp
+# Introduction to the Indie Web

-# returning social media to its weblogging roots
+## returning social media to its roots

 ---

-## Dan Lyke
+## Me: Dan Lyke

+My (non-techie) sister: "Does it ever bug you that you did everything Facebook does, 6 years earlier?"

+- BBS user since early '80s
+- and operator (1:362/1203, among others)
+- Hyper!
+HTML browser in 1993, that ran on a BBS platform
 - Web presence since mid 1994
-- Microportalist since February 1998.
+- Microportalist/Weblogger/whatever since February 1998.
-- "Does it ever bug you that you did everything Facebook does, 6 years earlier?"

 ---

+## Silos vs Distributed

+- CompuServe
+- BBSes (1978), Usenet (1980), and FidoNet (1984)
+- AOL, Prodigy, Delphi, WELL, etc)
+- The September That Never Ended
+- Personal sites, Journalers (Bryon Sutherland, etc)
+- Geocities, Tripod, Talk.Salon.com
+- Weblogs (including Blogger)
+- Twitter, Facebook, MySpace, Facebook, LiveJournal, Tumblr, Orkut, Tribe, Ello, ...

+(Google+?)

+---

 ## A Brief History of Weblogs

+Not quite escribitionism

 - August 1997: Scripting News and Steve Jobs' return to Apple
 - Jorn Barger coined "weblog" in December 1997
 - my own Newwwsboy, February 1998.
-- "Microportals", "escribitionists", not quite journals
+- "Microportals"
 - Peter Merholz coined "blog" in April or May of 1999

   I've decided to pronounce the word "weblog" as wee'- blog.
 Or "blog" for short."